Recognition as a Community Development Corporation

 Corporations providing many different types of programming call themselves CDCs, and many corporations that observers would call community development corporations identify more as something else, such as neighborhood housing corporations, membership-based neighborhood associations that happen to be corporations, nonprofit housing developers, or another title.

 You should be aware of a couple of definitional issues though.
 Many community development corporations want to become CHDOs, or community housing development organizations.
-A CHDO is interested in providing housing for low- to moderate-income individuals and households.
+A CHDO is a private, non-profit corporation interested in providing housing for low- to moderate-income individuals and households.

 CHDO's must be governed by a board consisting of at least one-third representatives of low-income communities.
-If you're interested, you would need to read the CHDO rules closely.
+If you're interested, you would need to follow your state's guidelines closely.

 Our advice is that you have in mind housing production—either housing renovation or new construction of low- or moderate-income housing—you should be thinking of being a CHDO.
 It gives you real funding advantages, and having a board truly representative of low-income folks is just the right thing to do anyway.